 The smaller the audience, the higher the cost of the lead

 If you divide your base of 500 thousand contacts into small segments and show them five different ads, then the cost per lead will be very high.

 That can only be justified to show each segment a truly unique targeted content.
 Otherwise, it is better to divide the base into segments of 10 to 100 thousand.

 If you advertise to two audiences that overlap with each other by 50%, you’re going to mess auction bidding for your campaigns and increase your expenses.
 You can solve this problem by mutually excluding one audience from another at the ad group level.

 But do not overdo it.
 Mutual exclusion made in all audiences can lose you up to 50% of leads.
 You can see it in the figure below:

 Alternative to CRM retargeting

-Basically, the whole CRM retargeting (keyword density is not 0.5% hah!) is based on users’ emails and sometimes phone numbers.
-Phone numbers are trickier coz they are often not so personal.
+The whole CRM retargeting (keyword density is not 0.5% hah!) is based on users’ emails and sometimes phone numbers.
+Phone numbers are trickier because they are often not so personal.

 List building and warming up prospects with retargeting ads are cornerstones of GRIN Launcher – in house platform we built for b2b sales, media coverage and market research.

 Automatic synchronization between CRM and ad platforms (Facebook, YouTube, etc.) provides a severe decrease in the cost of leads.